euyixiyue/scam/README.md

-Someone is speaking well of you.
+What good is an obscenity trial except to popularize literature?

-How unusual!
+		-- Nero Wolfe, "The League of Frightened Men"